 In the case of my work environment, I created an SCCM application that simply runs this batch file which I can deploy on a large scale.
 Group Policy can also be used to force run the script on startup, shutdown, logon, or logoff.

-One problem I noticed when using this script is it didn’t always reliably remove the entire Windows.old contents.
-Most files would be deleted, but some still didn’t have the appropriate permissions applied and were therefore not deleted.
+One problem I noticed when using these commands is they didn’t always reliably remove all the Windows.old contents.
+Most files would be deleted, but some hadn’t applied the appropriate permissions and were therefore not deleted.
 This seemed to happen on roughly 10% of computers I deployed to.

 This script has allowed me to distribute Windows upgrades like the recent Windows 10 Anniversary Update and gain control of when to delete Windows.old folders.